two-shots-later/vitruvian-vtt/README.md

 # Contributing

 As the project is very early, it may be a little hard to contribute.
 If you want to help, you can find an issue, fork the repo, make the change, and then create a PR.
-Either one of the project owners will work with you on the PR.
+More in dept details for contributing can be found in the `CONTRIBUTING.md` file.

+For the desgin philosophy of this project, check this page out : https://github.com/two-shots-later/vitruvian-vtt/wiki/Vitruvian-VTT-Philosophy

 # Tauri + React + Typescript